Yamila-Orozco/inglesParaProgramar/README.md

 <!-- START SECOND SECTION -ROADMAPS IN PROGRESS-->
 ## RoadMap to Learn English
+This section is a work in progress, just like my attempt to follow a step-by-step roadmap to be a developer—let's hope I don't get lost along the way! 😄 I will write a guide for each RoadMap
 ### Beginner Roadmap
 The Beginner Roadmap is designed for developers who are just starting their English language learning journey.
 This roadmap focuses on foundational language skills and includes:
 - [ ] Basic vocabulary lists related to programming concepts and common tech terms.